SRM-OSC/SDL2-GettingStarted/README.md

 ### _Important Reminders:_

 * Tell your team every time a pull request has been merged with master.
-Don’t let your team members fall behind master.
+Donâ€™t let your team members fall behind master.
 * Pull often, just to be sure.
 Even if no one has told you about changes on master, pull anyways.
-It doesn’t hurt.
+It doesnâ€™t hurt.
 * Under Branches on GitHub you can find a visual representation of how far behind or head your branch is from master.
 * Double check with team members before merging.
 * Make sure you are on a branch before you start working.
 Get in the habit of checking.